Rhino3D integration for spherene metamaterial design

 Revolutionize your Design Workflow

-sphereneRHINO empowers unique shapes, efficient material use, and reduced reliance on support structures for manufacturing.
+sphereneRHINO empowers the design of spherene metamaterial, creating unique shapes, efficient material use, and reduced reliance on support structures for manufacturing.

 Experience unmatched design flexibility with our surface-conforming structures.
 You can precisely control parameters like density and wall thickness.
 Customize your parts with a range of options for the best fit and performance.

-"Integrating Spherenes into my Pedorthic Information Modeling workflow was remarkably straightforward.
+"Integrating spherene into my Pedorthic Information Modeling workflow was remarkably straightforward.

 This underlines the significance of interconnected computational design systems, driving my enthusiasm to explore further possibilities in my field!"